World's largest database of nanosatellites,

 Database does not include (generally):

-• Femtosatellites (10 g to 100 g), chipsats and suborbital launches.
+• Femtosatellites (10 g to 100 g), chipsats, disksats and suborbital launches.

-• CubeSats bolted to upper stages & not meant to be separate objects.
+• CubeSats bolted to upper stages and not meant to be separate objects.

 • Deep space inspection cameras like flown on IKAROS & Tianwen-1.

 • Satellites only in idea or concept phase (often difficult to determine).
-There is a long non-public waitlist for such missions and constellations.
+Have a long waitlist.

 • Data is since 1998.
 There were at least 21 nanosatellites launched in the 1960s (Vanguard, OSCAR, ERS) and 1 in 1997.